Amiga music software: Speech synthesis

 The original Amiga was launched with speech synthesis software, developed by Softvoice, Inc. (see: Text2Speech System).
 This could be broken into three main components: narrator.device, which could enunciate phonemes expressed as ARPABET, translator.library which could translate English text to American English phonemes, and the SPEAK: handler, which any application including the command-line could redirect output to, to have it spoken.
 Reading SPEAK: as it is producing speech will return two numbers which are the size ratio of the width and height of a mouth producing the phoneme being spoken.

 In the original 1.x releases, a Say program demo was included with AmigaBASIC programming examples.
 From the 2.05 release on, narrator.device and translator.library were no longer present in the operating system but could still be used if copied over from older disks.

-The speak handler was not just a curiosity, or a gorgeous demonstration of capabilities of Amiga.
-In fact, the word processor ProWrite since its version 3.2 was able to read an entire document using the speech synthesizer for the benefit of blind users.
+The word processor ProWrite, since its version 3.2, was able to read an entire document using the speech synthesizer for the benefit of blind users.